 Some artificial reefs are not planned.
-These are made from objects that don’t belong in the ocean at all.
-Planes that crash or ships that sink sometimes become reefs by accident.
+These reefs are born from objects that don’t belong in the ocean at all.
+Planes that crash or ships that sink sometimes become reefs by default.

 There’s a place in the Red Sea called Sha’ab Abu Nuhas.
-It is a coral reef off the coast of Egypt.
-Passing near it by ship can be dangerous.
+It is a triangular-shaped coral reef off the coast of Egypt.
+Navigating this reef by ship can be quite dangerous, and for this reason, this place is also known as a ship graveyard.

-The wreck of the Giannis D lies on its side.
+The wreck of the Giannis D lies on its side, now encrusted with corals and algae.

 Creating a Home